YA Novel (suitable for all adults, 13yrs+) – Science Fantasy – ISBN: 9781922858061 (print) or 9781922858078 (ebook)

 “Upon writing her new book, Zena Shapter asked young people what their greatest concerns were about the world.
 Shapter has so cleverly manifested these concerns into the haunting landscape of Palude; the dark swamp, the wyann trees and the giant water ants.
 ‘When Dark Roots Hunt’ is a thrilling and immersive read.
 One that is surely not to be missed.
 Thank you for stopping by and signing a few copies, Zena!”
 Novella Fine Books

-“Every moment seems to sit on a knife’s edge of tension in this uniquely crafted world… The read grabs more and more until it’s hard to put down… A refreshing breeze with bite.”
+“Every moment seems to sit on a knife’s edge of tension in this uniquely crafted world… Already the first page unleashes the details of a vivid and unique world, which holds a dank and dark atmosphere.
+The creatures possess a delightful mix of familiarity and fantasy to make the threat sit with just the right amount of creepiness… The writing’s kept tight, letting scenes unfold without overloaded details and allowing the danger and action to stay front and center the entire time...
+The read grabs more and more until it’s hard to put down… A refreshing breeze with bite.”
 Bookworm for Kids

 “When Dark Roots Hunt is an exhilarating science fantasy adventure with a heart of belonging.
 Thank you so much for writing such a cool book!”
 Berkelouw Books Hornsby